-In this in-depth article, we will clarify what the Nutri-Score label is to help you better understand how this system works and how a food’s nutritional value is calculated.
-We will also analyze what the Nutri-Score is based on, to understand why Italy does not want to adopt it and what alternative the country is promoting.
+In this in-depth article, we will clarify what the Nutri-Score label is in order to help end customer to better understand how this system works and how a food’s nutritional value is calculated.
+We will also analyze what the Nutri-Score is based on, in order to understand why Italy does not want to adopt it and what alternative the country is promoting.

 What is the Nutri-Score?

-The Nutri-Score is a labeling system that uses traffic light imagery, with colors that go from green to red and five letters from A to E. Foods are classified based on their nutritional quality, with healthier products getting a green light and less healthy products getting a red light.
+The Nutri-Score is a labeling system that uses traffic light imagery, with colors that go from green to red and five letters from A to E. Foods are classified based on their nutritional quality: green light corresponds to healthier products and red light to a less healthy one.

 Who invented the Nutri-Score?
-This food evaluation system was created in 2017 in France, where many companies already use it today voluntarily.
+This food evaluation system was created in 2017 in France, where many companies has already being using it today voluntarily.
 Then, the Nutri-Score was also adopted in other European countries like Spain, Belgium and Germany.
-In Germany, this was after a process involving consumers and companies being invited to express their opinions on the matter.
+In Germany, customer and companies were involved in the decision since it was taken after a long process, during which they were asked to express their opinion.

 Nutri-Score: how it works

-The Nutri-Score for food products is a system that helps consumers to compare similar foods so they can compare products and make more informed decisions to choose healthier foods.
-The traffic light graphics are designed to make it easier for consumers to make food choices because to eat better, they can simply choose foods with a green light rather than a yellow or red light.
+The Nutri-Score for food products is a system that helps consumers to compare similar foods make more informed decisions on choosing healthier foods.
+The traffic light graphics is designed to make it easier for consumers to make food choices: if their goal is eating healthier, they can simply pick food with a green light on the label instead of product with yellow or red one.

 It is a system that has been standardized and harmonized across the EU so consumers can compare foods on sale regardless of which country the manufacturer is located in.
 Factors that penalize foods in the Nutri-Score include a high presence of salt, saturated fats, sugars and calories, while positive elements include fiber, fruit and protein content.

-With the Nutri-Score system, the food label has not been abolished – it should still contain lots of useful information for consumers, from the nutritional table to instructions on storage methods and times.
-The only addition to the food packaging will be an easy-to-read mark to allow consumers to quickly assess the nutritional value of a food or quickly compare it with a similar food.
+With the Nutri-Score system, the food label has not been abolished – it should still contain all the useful information for consumers, from the nutritional table to instructions on storage methods and times.
+The only addition to the food packaging will be an easy-to-read mark in order to allow consumers to quickly assess the nutritional value of a food or quickly compare it with a similar food.

 The proposal under close inspection by the European Commission plans to exclude some products from the Nutri-Score label, particularly those that have a mark of quality like PDO, PGI and TSG foods.
 Whereas the Nutri-Score applies to all solid, liquid and semi-liquid products, including fresh and packaged foods, such as extra virgin olive oil, carbonated drinks, frozen foods and milk-based products and derivatives like cheese.